 Ultimate Frisbee is a highly energetic, spirited and co-ed completive sport.
 Pre-season tryouts and practices take place indoors immediately following basketball season in April-May.
 The six week season occurs from May-June and finishes prior to final exams.
 Two to three teams will be formed between the experienced and non-experienced players dependent on age and skill level.
 League games are scheduled once per week.
 In addition to regular league play, there are two in town one-day tournaments.
 Tournament dates will be given at a later date.
 Ultimate Frisbee is not an RHSAA sanctioned sport, however is run in collaboration with RUFDC (Regina Ultimate Flying Disc Club).
 Come on out, have fun and bring your friends!

-The Junior Girls' Volleyball team moved from the small school conference to the large school conference in 2008.
 The junior girl's tryouts begin the first day of school and run for three days.
 We usually carry twelve to fifteen girls on the team who play one game a week and practice two to three times a week.
 The volleyball season consists of eleven regular season games, playoffs, and usually a few tournaments.